Non-Intent OCP miniApps®

 To see the details on how to configure the Agent Handling tab, check out this article.

-To see the details on how to configure the Error Handling tab, check out this article.
+To see the details on how to configure the Properties tab, check out this article.

 Chat tab